Why Your Business Needs a Super App

 Most mobile users have a dedicated application for a particular service or function.
 The more services they want to use, the more apps they need to install.
-No wonder that in 2020 alone there were 218 billion app downloads (iOS App Store, Google Play and third-party Android stores combined) and the number is always growing.
+No wonder that in 2022 alone there were 255 billion app downloads (iOS App Store, Google Play, and third-party Android stores combined), and the number is always growing.

-What if a number of these apps got consolidated into one?
-This is exactly the idea behind a super app – an integrated ecosystem made of dedicated services called mini apps.
-And yes, like so many things in the world, it was made in China.
+Is there a way to consolidate a range of functionalities into one application?
+Yes, there is, and it’s called a super app.
+Simply put, it’s an integrated ecosystem made of dedicated services called mini apps.
+And, like so many things in the world, it was made in China.

 What is a super app?